 Clack Bars are Making a Comeback

-Setting up the factory and recreating the bars has been no easy feat.
-Anthony Forgione, CEO of Boyer shared with the Pittsburgh Post Gazette, "We did a ton of interviews with people who worked at the factory in Pittsburgh to get it exactly how the Clark Bar was made in Pittsburgh" to recreate the bar as close to the original.
+Setting up the factory and recreating the chocolate bars has been no easy feat.
+Anthony Forgione, CEO of Boyer shared with the Pittsburgh Post Gazette, "We did a ton of interviews with people who worked at the factory in Pittsburgh to get it exactly how the Clark Candy Bar was made in Pittsburgh" to recreate the bar as close to the original.
 While setting up the machines, Forgione recalls the bars were flying off the belt looking like hot dogs.
 "We literally were catching them as they shot 5 feet off the line," Mr. Forgione said.
 "We were having a blast."

 And what happened to all the hot dog looking rejects?
 The mistake turned into the inspiration for new Clark Cups, a crunchy peanut butter cup that hit the national market in the spring of 2020.
 You can buy it on Amazon or through the Boyer Candy Co online store.

 Candy fans everywhere are overjoyed that Clark Bars are back in business, and that Clark Cups are its peanut butter crunch cousin.

 This article was originally published on April 10, 2020.